tus/tus-resumable-upload-protocol/protocol.md

 desirable (e.g. NGINX buffering requests before they reach their backend).

-Servers MUST acknowledge successful `PATCH` operations using a `204 No Content` or `200 Ok` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.
+Servers MUST acknowledge successful `PATCH` operations using a `204 No Content` or `200 OK` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.

 If the clients sends an `Expect` request-header field with the `100-continue`